Induction of anaesthesia

 Indication for Midazolam

-Population group: Suitable for both men and women, only elderly (65 years old or older)
+Population group: only elderly (65 years old or older)

 As an alternative intravenous agent for the induction of anaesthesia in high risk and elderly patients, especially where cardiovascular stability is of particular importance.
 Induction is more reliable when heavy opiate premedication has been administered or when midazolam is given with a narcotic analgesic such as fentanyl.